 SANDRA T. ADEYEYE

 S'busiso is a South African born Poet, author and film-maker, who has recently published a book titled: Understanding Life Through Poetry (2016) and is currently a creative director in a media company based in South Africa called Octopus Vision.
 He has also collaborated in humanitarian projects with the International Association of Scientologists to inspire change in the townships of South Africa.
-S'busiso has contributed to TRAVEL, LOVE, BETRAYAL and THE SEASONS.
+S'busiso has contributed to TRAVEL, LOVE, BETRAYAL, THE SEASONS and EMPOWERMENT.

 SERGIO A. ORTIZ

 Sergio is a gay Puerto Rican poet and the founding editor of Undertow Tanka Review.
 He is a two-time Pushcart nominee, a four time Best of the Web nominee, and a 2016 Best of the Net nominee.
 He is currently working on his first full length collection of poems, Elephant Graveyard.
 Sergio has contributed to HAPPY and BETRAYAL.